 - Lease Agreements: Are they landlord favorable, and do they provide long-term attractive and stable occupancy?
 What is the length of tenure or terms of all the leases, and do they expire simultaneously?
-Does this present an issue to the landlord as to property stability and exposure?
+Does this present an issue to the landlord regarding property stability and exposure?

-- Transport Routes: All modes of transport to the property should be looked at.
+- Transport Routes: All modes of transport to the property should be examined.
 Make your assessment as to whether they are convenient and modern.
-Do they serve the tenants and the customers to the property, and how is that done?
+Do they serve the property’s tenants and customers, and how is that done?

 - Source raw materials: In industrial property, access to raw materials can be an issue for the tenant.
 What raw materials are needed by the business or tenant, and can they get to them easily?

-- Power Supply: Industrial property will usually need a serious amount of power for machinery on the property.
+- Power Supply: Industrial property will usually need a lot of power for machinery.
 Access to that power is a decisive factor for the tenant that occupies the premises.
-Ask the local power authority if 3 phase or high tension power is nearby or available.
+Ask the local power authority if 3-phase or high-tension power is nearby or available.

 - Labor Availability: Business tenants need a labor source as part of their operation.
 This labor supply needs to be stable and convenient.
 This is why businesses are located near transport corridors on the radial road points to a city or town.
 Is the labor market nearby and active?
 Can that labor supply reach the property easily?
 Public transport will enhance this situation.

 - Rent and Vacancies: These are always a concern in investment property and need monitoring.
-Shifts in population and zoning regulations regarding property can quickly shift the attractiveness to occupy a property.
+Shifts in population and zoning regulations regarding property can quickly shift the attractiveness of occupying a property.